ansonj/pitch-memory/misc/outline.md

     - Play 4 sounds in the treble register (chosen from F4 up to G5, not including C5) and then 4 sounds in the bass register (Chosen from F2 up to G3, not including C3).
     - After each sound is played, give a set time (5 seconds?) for a response.
 Then go to the next sound.
 1. Submit results page
-    - Submit results to Google Doc.
+    - Submit results to Google Drive spreadsheet.
-1. End page
+    - Includes embedded Google Form with completion message:
         - Thank you for participating.
         - If you have questions or want to know how the study works out, email me at cbartlette@binghamton.edu.